Saturday, February 13, 2016

 We not only celebrate an important part of Asia but also include International performance.
 In the Chinese lunar calendar a different animal or mythological beast represents every year in a twelve year cycle.
-The year of 2015 is the year of the Goat.
+The year of 2016 is the year of the Monkey.

 About Chinese New Year Celebration